technyon/nuki_hub/README.md

 ### Battery

-- battery/level: Battery level in percent (Lock only)
+- battery/level: Battery level in percent (Lock only).
-- battery/critical: 1 if battery level is critical, otherwise 0
+- battery/critical: 1 if battery level is critical, otherwise 0.
-- battery/charging: 1 if charging, otherwise 0 (Lock only)
+- battery/charging: 1 if charging, otherwise 0 (Lock only).
-- battery/voltage: Current Battery voltage (V)
+- battery/voltage: Current Battery voltage (V).
-- battery/drain: The drain of the last lock action in Milliwattseconds (mWs) (Lock only)
+- battery/drain: The drain of the last lock action in Milliwattseconds (mWs) (Lock only).
-- battery/maxTurnCurrent: The highest current of the turn motor during the last lock action (A) (Lock only)
+- battery/maxTurnCurrent: The highest current of the turn motor during the last lock action (A) (Lock only).
-- battery/lockDistance: The total distance during the last lock action in centidegrees (Lock only)
+- battery/lockDistance: The total distance during the last lock action in centidegrees (Lock only).
-- battery/keypadCritical: 1 if the battery level of a connected keypad is critical, otherwise 0
+- battery/keypadCritical: 1 if the battery level of a connected keypad is critical, otherwise 0.

 ### Keypad